rfc-editor/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     as for HMAC-H using DST\_key.
-    Moreover, assuming that the input keying material (IKM) supplied to HKDF-Extract has sufficiently high entropy (say, commensurate with the security parameter), the HKDF-Expand step is domain separated by the same argument as for HMAC-H with a high-entropy secret key (since a pseudorandom key is exactly that).
+    Moreover, assuming that the input keying material (IKM) supplied to HKDF-Extract has sufficiently high entropy (say, commensurate with the security parameter), the HKDF-Expand step is domain-separated by the same argument as for HMAC-H with a high-entropy secret key (since a pseudorandom key is exactly that).

 ## Target Security Levels {#security-considerations-targets}